Vancouver Island and Coast Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment registered 13,290 in December 2025, it rose by 150 jobs from November and rose by 200 jobs year-over-year.
+• Total local employment is 12,950 in January 2026, it decreased by 340 jobs from December and gained 340 jobs year-over-year.

 Employment Trends